The Bourne Identity (soundtrack)

-The Bourne Identity (Original Motion Picture Soundtrack) is the film score composed by John Powell to the 2002 film The Bourne Identity, directed by Doug Liman, based on Robert Ludlum's 1980 novel of the same name; it is the first installment in the Bourne franchise, and the film stars Matt Damon as the titular protagonist Jason Bourne.
+The Bourne Identity (Original Motion Picture Soundtrack) is the film score composed by John Powell for the 2002 film The Bourne Identity, directed by Doug Liman, based on Robert Ludlum's 1980 novel of the same name; it is the first instalment in the Bourne franchise, and the film stars Matt Damon as the titular protagonist Jason Bourne.
 The score album was released by Varèse Sarabande on June 11, 2002.

 Background

 Originally, Carter Burwell was hired to compose the score for The Bourne Identity.
-He wrote and recorded a traditional orchestral score that Liman liked it.
-However, he rejected as his score did not push the tone of the film, the way Liman had envisioned, as he wanted to make an "anti-Bond film".
-As the film underwent extensive reshoots that delayed the post-production, Burwell opted out citing his commitments to other films.
+He wrote and recorded a traditional orchestral score; however, although Liman like it, it was rejected as the score did not push the tone of the film the way Liman had envisioned, since he wanted to make an "anti-Bond film".
+As the film underwent extensive reshoots which delayed the post-production, Burwell opted out, citing his commitments to other films.